Operational Stack Table

 accumulates a factor(clk' - clk)

 relative to indeterminate 🪞.
-Otherwise, it remains the same.
+Otherwise, it remains the unchanged.

 Written as Disjunctive Normal Form, the same constraints can be expressed as: